 Are you looking to get more views on your YouTube videos?
 While you may want to consider finding new ways to promote your content, there is one really easy and effective solution to getting more clicks: improving your video thumbnails.

 Whether it’s a learning video, a product demo, or a video podcast, your video’s thumbnail is just as important as its title when it comes to attracting views.
 Thumbnails draw the attention of potential viewers and help them decide which video they should watch — hopefully yours!

-In this blog post, I’ll walk you through the exact size your YouTube thumbnail should be and go over some best practices for creating your own thumbnails — but first, what exactly is a thumbnail?
+In this blog post, we’ll walk you through the exact size your YouTube thumbnail should be and go over some best practices for creating your own thumbnails — but first, what exactly is a thumbnail?

-2019 YouTube Thumbnail Sizes
+2023 YouTube Thumbnail Sizes

 – Minimum width: 640 pixels

 – Accepted file types: .JPG, .GIF, .BMP, or .PNG

 Fortunately, some other video hosting platforms, such as Vimeo, support the same thumbnail sizes.
 This is great if you want to repurpose your videos as you can post your content on multiple platforms without needing to do twice as much work.
 However, there are other differences between YouTube and Vimeo that might be worth familiarizing yourself with.

 Now that we’ve covered the technical details, it’s time to get creative.
 How do you make a great-looking thumbnail that entices potential viewers?
 Great question!
 We’ve pulled together some expert tips to help you create the very best YouTube thumbnails for your content.